Froglodyte/TycheOS/Notes/asm.md

 ## Data alignment and word size

--   Word size generally refers to the maximum no of bytes a register can hold at once.
+-   Word size generally signifies maximum no of bytes a register can hold at once.
 The memory is aligned in such a fashion that, to store a value, it must be aligned according to the word size boundaries, else it may cause perf issues or may even cause a CPU exception
 -   See structure padding and packing in C!
 -   Hence data must be aligned in the memory according to the word size. `.align`, `.p2align`, `.balign` directives help us achieve exactly this
 -   It is 64 bits for this project!